imandra-ai/fix-engine/README.md

 statements into IML (or other mathematically precise languages) may not be unique due to the natural ambiguity of English.
-This inherent ambiguity in natural languages is a major reason why the efforts of formalising protocol specifications must be collaborative and industry wide.
+This inherent ambiguity in natural languages is a major reason why the efforts of formalising protocol specifications must be collaborative and industry-wide.

 Notice how this approach differs from traditional 'testing'.
 In the statement above, we're making a high-level claim about the model